starlingx-staging/stx-packaging/README.md

 #### Build the DEB file

 Once we have clone the proper repository where the flock service is hosted, we can build as:

 ```
-make package PKG=x.stx-fault/fm-common DISTRO=ubuntu
+make package PKG=x.stx-fault/fm-common DISTRO=debian
 ```

 	* PKG=path to the directory where our fm-common project lives
-	* DISTRO= ubuntu | centos | suse ( for now only works for Ubuntu )
+	* DISTRO= debian | centos | suse ( for now only works for debian )

 Another example could be fm-mgr:

 ```
-make package PKG=x.stx-fault/fm-mgr DISTRO=ubuntu
+make package PKG=x.stx-fault/fm-mgr DISTRO=debian
 ```

 One difference here is that fm-mgr depends on build time of fm-common that we